buddha-ssjhs/1100617/README.md

 # MATRIX Micro controller

-The extension allows to control MATRIX Micro on PXT for Micro:bit with block-based programming and Python.
-This library is as a bridge connecting [MATRIX Robotics system](https://matrixrobotics.com/) alongside with [Micro:bit](https://microbit.org/).
+The extension allows to control MATRIX Micro on PXT for micro:bit with block-based programming and Python.
+This library is as a bridge connecting [MATRIX Robotics system](https://matrixrobotics.com/) alongside with [micro:bit](https://microbit.org/).

 ## Basic usage